DANCING IN THE CABBAGE PATCH

 FARMING AND LAND OWNERSHIP TODAY

 Land ownership in Harlan County has changed very little over the years, but ownership of mineral rights has dramatically altered the idea of “ownership” and in some cases the pride that accompanies it.
 As contracts continue to be drawn up for the new gas resources of the region it is not clear what this will mean for the relationship of future generations to their land, their water and their quality of life, but it is clear that the mountain garden will survive.
-The transition from subsistence farming to mountain gardens reflects the shift in transportation, food availability, and life style in the Southern Appalachians.
+The transition from subsistence farming to mountain gardens reflects the shift in transportation, food availability, and lifestyle in the Southern Appalachians.

 Today, many family lands remain ravaged or vulnerable to the continuing injustice of the Broad Form Deed or “mineral rights” which allows the taking of minerals from lands that were given over by a “broad-form” deed which allowed the owner of the mineral rights to indiscriminately remove their purchased “minerals”.
 The practice of mountain-top removal is the most indiscriminate form of this “taking.”
-Unfortunately the invasive mining practices of today could not be imagined by those who sold their mineral rights through these early broad-form deeds.
+Unfortunately, the invasive mining practices of today could not be imagined by those who sold their mineral rights through these early broad-form deeds.
 The broad-form deed returned many families to tenant farmers as coal owners came and scraped off the surface of the farm to remove their mineral — much of this “taking” was bought for as little as a dollar an acre.
 It was difficult to know in the pre-industrial eras that such easy money would later bring such hard lives.

-The quality of rural life in Appalachia continues to shift as as new means and practices of exploitation are discovered.
+The quality of rural life in Appalachia continues to shift as new means and practices of exploitation are discovered.
 The uneasy tenancy of the land in Appalachia has shifted the agricultural focus of many families.
 Why work the land if it will be stolen away in future years?
 Why work the land if the grocery store is within driving distance?
 Why work the land if there is no one who remembers how to manage seasonal crops?
 Why work the land if the only seeds available are GMO altered and will not come back the following year?
 Why work the land when there is so much entertainment to divert creativity?
 The excuses for abandoning the land for local farming and gardening are many.
 Hard times, however, always seem to return families to their garden and farm.
-The current downturn in the economy has brought many families back to the land in eastern Kentucky and with that return, many have begun to realize the profit potential of truck gardening, specialized crops, and family savings and the human potential of families in the garden,
+The current downturn in the economy has brought many families back to the land in eastern Kentucky and with that return, many have begun to realize the profit potential of truck gardening, specialized crops, and family savings and the human values growth potential of families in the garden,

 “…that we must distinguish between the normal course of nature, the wanderings of nature, which today we might associate with the emergence of the organically novel, and, finally, the “art” that man increasingly exerts upon nature and that results, in turn, in the innovations of his cultural world, another kind of hidden potential in the universe.”